 - Will be required to have completed the NZRC Core Advanced resuscitation course within the year prior to return.

-If the Fellow has been on this pathway for more than X (tbc) years, additional return to scope requirements may be recommended by the Board of Censors.
+- Additional return to scope requirements may be recommended by the Board of Censors.

 Reasoning for the alternate clinical pathway